 Walking with Guatemala – April Visitors from CEDEPCA

-It is time to begin preparing for the next step in KUCC’s Guatemala Partnership.
-Two CEDEPCA staff members will spend April 2017 in St. Louis.
-This will be an immersion experience – similar to the one that Ana and Luis had in October 2014.
-Our visitors will be two women who are involved in the Intercultural Experience program at CEDEPCA.
+We have begun planning for the next step in KUCC’s Guatemala Partnership.
+We have received confirmation from Judith Castaneda (General Coordinator of CEDEPCA) that two of their staff members, Antonieta de Morales and Priscila Barrientos, will be able to spend April 8 – May 6 2017 in St. Louis.
+This will be an immersion experience, similar to the one that Ana and Luis had in October 2014.
+We have secured host families and English language tutoring classes for both women and are working on scheduling places/agencies for them to visit.
 Emily Kuttenkuler and Judy Kamper, co-chairs of the Planning Team, are looking for individuals who would be willing to serve as drivers or hosts for dinner or visits to places of interest.
 Just getting to know the CEDEPCA workers offers a wonderful opportunity to learn and enjoy new perspectives.
 Anyone interested in joining in this project, please contact Emily Kuttenkuler or Judy Kamper.

-Do you have extra books taking up space at your house?
-KUCC’s third Book Sale will be held on March 11, 8:00 am – 1:00 pm, and we would love to have your books!
-Please set books under the coat rack outside the office.
+If you have books to donate for our next sale, please set them under the coat rack outside the church office.
 We will get them moved to the basement.
 Please ask friends and family if they have any books to donate, too.
-If you are interested in helping or have questions about the book sale, email Shane Bowen or call him at 618-521-2690.
+If you are interested in helping or have questions about the book sale effort, email Shane Bowen or call him at 618-521-2690.